yoyotruly/yoyotruly/README.md

 # Hi there, my name is Yoyo.
 Nice to meet you! 👋

-🔭 I’m currently working on building Voiceflow's LLM systems 🌱 I’m currently learning the nitty gritty of RAG
+🔭 I’m currently working on building LLM systems
+🌱 I’m currently learning the nitty gritty of RAG
 💬 Ask me about machine learning engineering, NLU/NLP
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yoyoyangca/)
 ⚡ Fun fact: I'm a proud mom of 2 rescue doggos 🐶🐶 My dream is to own a farm and help hundreds of abandoned, abused or neglected animals